nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 of carpark lot type exists: C (Car), H (Heavy Vehicles) and Y (Motorcycle).
 However, upon further inspection we found out that there is a fourth type, M.

 Another problem we found out is that LTA does not do its own data validation.
-Thus we found some carparks having negative number of available lots.
+Thus, we found some carparks having negative number of available lots.
 This is a big problem as from the user's perspective it can be that our program is at fault.

-Due to such bug discoveries, we made our carparkList parser much more robust and it now does data validation internally to ensure no such data is presented to the user.
+Due to such bug discoveries, we made our carparkList parser much more robust, and it now does data validation internally to ensure no such data is presented to the user.

 ### 3.3 Updating CarparkList with JSON file from API